Jakavi (Ruxolitinib (As Phosphate))

 Drug Interactions

-Grapefruit interaction: Avoid eating grapefruit or drinking grapefruit juice while taking Jakavi as it may interfere with how the medicine works
+Grapefruit interaction: Avoid grapefruit or grapefruit juice while taking Jakavi, as it may interfere with how the medication works.

 Alcohol & Driving